lonelygo/DINK/README.md

 2.下载运行DINK镜像。

-# DINK 3 main features:
+# DINK 4 main features:

 1.The whole process module of automatic driving works together, from sensor data collection to CAN signal output feedback.

+2.Integrating SOTA deep learning algorithm and traditional algorithm, one-click operation simulation.

-2. In DINK, artificial intelligence does not have any Caffe code; it is pure Tensorflow.
+3.In DINK, artificial intelligence does not have any Caffe code; it is pure Tensorflow.

-3. CUDA algorithm acceleration for high speed vehicle.
+4.CUDA algorithm acceleration for high speed vehicle.

 # DINK two-step installation: